Ink and Sweat: Balancing Summer Fitness Goals with Tattoo Care

 Exercise and Tattoos: A Delicate Balance

 While there’s no one-size-fits-all approach to resuming exercise after getting a tattoo, experts agree that caution is key.
-Dr. Evan Rieder, assistant professor of dermatology at NYU Langone Health, notes that the available evidence is mixed, and there’s ongoing debate about the role of sweat in the healing process.
+Dr. Evan Rieder, assistant professor of dermatology, notes that the available evidence is mixed, and there’s ongoing debate about the role of sweat in the healing process.
 However, bacteria remain a primary concern.
 Gyms are breeding grounds for bacteria, yeast, and fungi that can cause skin infections.

 Type of Tattoo and Placement Matter